Terzan 5: Pulsars and X-ray sources

-Terzan 5 is known to contain at least 34 millisecond radio pulsars; their true number may be as high as 200.
+Terzan 5 is known to contain 49 millisecond radio pulsars as of December 2023, the largest MSP population among all globular clusters in the Galaxy; their true number may be as high as 200.
 The first such object, PSR B1744-24A, discovered in 1990, has the period of 11.56 ms. The population of pulsars inside Terzan 5 includes PSR J1748–2446ad, the fastest known millisecond pulsar, which is spinning at 716 Hz (the rotation period is 1.40 ms).

 Terzan 5 also contains an X-ray burster, discovered in 1980, known as Terzan 5 or XB 1745-25.
 It also contains around 50 weaker X-ray sources, many of which are likely Low-mass X-ray binaries (LMXB) or cataclysmic variables.

 The large number of X-ray sources and millisecond pulsars may be a direct consequence of the high density of the cluster's core, which leads to a high rate of star collisions, and to formation of close binaries, including binary systems which contain a neutron star.

 In addition to discrete X-ray sources Terzan 5 produces a diffuse non-thermal X-ray emission and high (a few GeV) and ultra-high (0.5–24 TeV) energy gamma-rays.
 The high energy gamma rays probably originate in the magnetosphere of abundant millisecond pulsars, while ultra-high energy gamma rays likely result from the inverse Compton scattering by the relativistic electron emitted by the pulsars off the cosmic microwave background radiation.